 - VPN providers allocate a new IP block to a server in a country like the US.

-- Now, users connect to that VPN server using their VPN and are assigned a new IP.
-This way, the user’s actual location is masked and behold; they are watching Netflix US while sitting in South Africa!
+- Now, users connect to that VPN server using their VPN and are assigned a new IP address.
+This way, the user’s actual location is masked, and behold; they are watching Netflix US while sitting in South Africa!